KHEngineering/RoboRio/faq/pdp.md

 If there is damage to the current sensing device itself, expect to see erroneous readings on the other channels sharing the sensor.

+Use the RoboRio web page an run a self-test on the PDP board.
+Remember this website does not self-refresh.

 ---